 Strictly subject to adherence to the procedures set out below, TUI can, where appropriate, provide members with legal advice on issues relating to work and other matters.
 The procedure for requesting legal advice is detailed below.
 Please note that in circumstances where a member deviates from the procedure the Union will no longer be in a position to assist the member in relation to the particular case.

 Two separate schemes of legal advice for members are provided by the Union as follows:

-On matters affecting members in their employment.
+1. On matters affecting members in their employment.

-A separate scheme of first instance legal advice is available free of charge to in-benefit members.
-The member shall forward a covering letter to the General Secretary with the material for the solicitor in a separate envelope.
-The sealed envelope will be transmitted to our solicitors who will reply privately to the member concerned.
-Letters which arise from employment as a teacher or on issues concerning their membership of TUI should be sent as indicated in (1) above.
+A separate scheme of first instance legal advice on matters other than those arising from one’s employment as a teacher/lecturer is available free of charge to in-benefit members.
+To avail of this service, the member shall forward a covering letter to the General Secretary with the material for the solicitor in a separate sealed envelope.
+The sealed envelope will be transmitted to the Union’s solicitors who will reply privately to the member concerned.
+Failure to comply with this procedure entails delay for the member concerned.

 TUI will not provide legal advice on matters relating to a member’s employment if the member has engaged his/her own legal representation.
 Therefore, Branch Officers should strongly advise members not to engage their own legal representation on work-related matters.

 Branches shall not utilise branch funds to obtain private legal advice.
 The Union has experienced and expert legal advisors.
 If a member gets his/her own private legal advice, neither the Branch nor Head Office will provide assistance to the member.
 TUI will not be responsible for any costs incurred by the member.